stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/LTDC/LTDC_Display_1Layer/readme.txt

 @par Example Description

-  This example provides a description of how to configure LTDC peripheral to display BMP image on LCD using only one layer.
+This example shows how to configure LTDC peripheral to display BMP image on LCD using only one layer.

 In this basic example the goal is to explain the different fields of the LTDC structure.

 After LCD initialization, the LCD layer 1 is configured to display image (modeled by an array) loaded from flash memory.

   LCD_TFT synchronous timings configuration :
   -------------------------------------------